 The seller, buyer, partner, or prospect acknowledges that the present Charter provides them with information about the purposes, legal framework, interests, recipients or categories of recipients with whom their personal data were shared, and the possibility of a data transfer to a third country.

 In addition to this information, and with the aim of ensuring fair and transparent processing of data, they further acknowledge that they have received additional information concerning:

 - The period for which their personal data will be kept.

 - The existence of the rights which are granted to them and the terms and conditions to exercise them.

 If Business France decides to process data for purposes other than those indicated, all information relating to those new purposes will be communicated to them.

-The seller, buyer, partner, or prospect has the right to access and rectify their personal data at the following address email@example.com or by writing to the Data Protection Officer at Business France 77 Boulevard Saint-Jacques, 75014 Paris, France.
+The seller, buyer, partner, or prospect has the right to access and rectify their personal data here – or by writing to the Data Protection Officer at Business France 77 Boulevard Saint-Jacques, 75014 Paris, France.

 In this respect, the seller, buyer, partner, or prospect has the confirmation as to whether or not their personal data are being processed and where this is the case, access to their data and the following information:

 - The recipients or categories of recipient to whom the personal data have been or will be disclosed, in particular recipients in third countries.